st33ze/napoli/readme.md

 Solution to the assignment from The Odin Project JavaScript Course.
-The purpose was to practice DOM manipulation by dynamically rendering content with JavaScript in Single Page Application.
+The purpose was to practice DOM manipulation by dynamically rendering content with JavaScript in a Single Page Application.
 To see the project visit [Napoli on GitHub Pages](https://st33ze.github.io/napoli/).

 #### More about:
 - Full responsive web applicaiton